r0gu3cic/osst/README.md

 # Operating System Story Teller (OSST)

+Because every server has a story — OSST listens and tells it.

 Operating System Story Teller (OSST) is a lightweight CLI tool that tells the story of a Linux server by collecting and displaying key system information — CPU, memory, disk, running services, network interfaces, and open ports.